 - After setting all options, click the button in the lower left.

 - The script will now appear in the Implementation tab.
-The next chapter will cover implementing the script.
+The next section will cover implementing the script.

 Implementing the script in your website